oppolla/dual-model-dynamic-scaffold/ARCHITECTURE.md

 ## Overview

+The Self-Organizing Virtual Lifeform (SOVL) is an AI agent designed to emulate biologically inspired learning and adaptation.
+Built on a dual-model architecture, a frozen base language model, and a dynamic secondary _scaffolded_ models.
+Together these produce flavourful, coherent, and contextually accurate outputs.
+This is further refined by the systems self-directed exploration through the asking of questions that interest it.

+The dynamic scaffold model is periodically train during sleep/gestation phases.
+The system finds a quiet moment to take a 'nap'.
+During this map, the system trains the secondary model on whatever it has learned during the most recent active period.
+Memory consolidation occurs during this time.
+During the sleep phase, the system is also able to dream, gaining deeper (or weirder) insights into moments from the most recent active period.

-The Self-Organizing Virtual Lifeform (SOVL) is an AI framework designed to emulate biologically inspired learning and adaptation.
-It integrates multiple language models via _scaffolded_ secondary language models to produce coherent, contextually accurate outputs while autonomously refining its knowledge through exploration and memory consolidation.
-Sanity is maintained through continuous learning by _freezing_ the base language model, and only training secondary language models.
-The dynamic scaffolded secondary model plugs into the hidden layers of the frozen base language model becomes an ever-evolving free-spirit, it influencing the base model's decisions through _whispering in it's ear_.
-Since the base model is frozen, it remains the rational core of the system while the scaffolded model is free to become whatever it wishes.
+_Sanity_ is maintained through this continuous learning as only the  scaffold model is trained in this way.
+The base model frozen and becomes the rational anchor of the whole system.
+The dynmaic scaffolded model plugs into the hidden layers of the frozen base language model and becomes an ever-evolving free-spirit, influencing the base model through _whispers in the ear_.

 The SOVL's curiosity-driven exploration of its environment, confidence and temperament-based behavioral states, and sleep-inspired memory consolidation mechanisms enables the system to learn autonomously, generate contextually rich responses, and refine its knowledge through question asking and dream-state information processing.
-This specification details SOVL’s architecture, components, and operational workflows.

 ## System Architecture